OpenFAST/openfast/docs/source/user/aerodyn/input.rst

--  ``BlCb`` specifies the blade buoyancy coefficient, defined as the local cross-sectional area of the blade divided by the area of a circle with diameter equal to ``BlChord``; to neglect buoyant loads on the blade, set ``BlCb`` to 0; since the blades and hub are joined elements, blade buoyancy should be turned on if hub buoyancy is on, and vice versa;
+-  ``BlCb`` specifies the blade buoyancy coefficient, defined as the local cross-sectional area of the blade divided by the area of a circle with diameter equal to ``BlChord``; to neglect buoyant loads on the blade, set ``BlCb`` to 0; since the blades and hub are joined elements, blade buoyancy should be included if hub buoyancy is included, and vice versa;

 -  ``BlCenBn`` specifies the offset of the blade center of buoyancy from the aerodynamic center in the direction normal to the chord (positive pointing